 A Look Inside EVA Air Business Class

-EVA Air uses the extremely popular reverse herringbone business class cabin layout, which means every seat in the cabin will have direct aisle access.
-Additionally, business class seats can be transitioned into a fully flat bed, so you can rest comfortably during flights that can reach 16 hours long.
+EVA Air uses a popular reverse-herringbone configuration in business class, which means every seat in the cabin has direct aisle access.
+Of course, each seat can recline into a fully flat bed, so you can rest comfortably during flights that can be up to 16 hours long.

-You’ll also notice that the business class cabin is actually divided into 2 cabins, with the cabin toward the front of the plane being a bit larger.
-Not to worry though — you have the same cabin layout and seat wherever you sit in business class on EVA Air.
+You’ll also notice that business class is actually divided into 2 cabins, with the further-forward cabin being a bit larger.
+Not to worry though — the cabin layout and seats are identical in each cabin.

-Unlike Emirates business class, EVA Air has a much more understated approach to the look of their product.
-You won’t find the glitz and glamour of wood paneling and gold like on Emirates, but that doesn’t take away from a fantastic experience.
+Unlike certain other airlines (Emirates’ business class is the first that comes to mind), EVA Air takes an understated approach to business class.
+You won’t find the glitz and glamour of wood paneling and gold like you will on Emirates, but that doesn’t take away from a fantastic experience.